BloomBooks/bloom-player/README.md

 Depending on what book you are loading, if the book is on bloomlibrary.org or dev.bloomlibrary.org, CORS headers there will normally prevent your local bloom-player from loading the book, because it is not in the right domain.
 To get around this, you need to run your browser in a special low-security mode.

-Both `yarn storybook` and `yarn dev` do this for you.
+Both `pnpm storybook` and `pnpm dev` do this for you.

 ### Testing with a book hosted by Bloom

 To test Bloom Player on a book in the Bloom Editor, follow these steps:

 1. Go to the Publish tab in Bloom, choose "BloomPUB", and click "Preview".
-2. Back in this repository, run storybook (`yarn storybook`).
+2. Back in this repository, run storybook (`pnpm storybook`).
 3. Choose the "Live From Bloom Editor" story.

 ### Running unit tests

-To run unit tests use `yarn test`.
+To run unit tests use `pnpm test`.
 This will run all `*.test.ts`, which should be collocated with the thing being tested.

 ### Version Info